-Competitive video games are a vast growing medium of competitive sports, with the most common form of gaming being eSports. eSports are organised, multiplayer video game competitions, primarily played between professional teams with a focus on teamwork and competition.
+Description of the Learning: Competitive video games are a vast growing medium of competitive sports, with the most common form of gaming being eSports. eSports are organised, multiplayer video game competitions, primarily played between professional teams with a focus on teamwork and competition.

-Students undertaking this unit will learn about the eSports industry, develop skills in marketing and branding eSports teams, and develop their personal skill at playing eSports with a focus on training, exercise and teamwork.
+Students undertaking this unit will learn about the eSports industry, develop skills in marketing and branding eSports teams.
+They will develop their personal skill at playing eSports with a focus on training, exercise and teamwork.
 While this unit will require the students to play video games, the focus is on serious, elite training and not on casual game play.